 Rimba has five Principal Investigators leading their own projects.
 We also have Research Staff (people who are researchers under a particular project), Field Assistants (people assist with project activities in the field) and Friends of Rimba (researchers, projects or organisations we have worked with in the past, and who we still collaborate with from time to time).

 Sheema is the co-founder & President of Rimba, and Principal Investigator of Project Pteropus.
 She has a BA in Archaeology from the University of York, an MSc in Conservation Biology from the University of Kent, and a PhD in Ecology from the Muséum National d’Histoire Naturelle.
-She is also a steering committee member of the SEABCRU Flying Fox Priority Group.
+She is also a steering committee member of the SEABCRU Flying Fox Priority Group, and a member of the Human Dimensions Working Group of the IUCN Bat Specialist Group.
 Her work focuses on bat-plant interactions, finding ways to understand and highlight ecosystem services of fruit bats as a strategy to promote bat conservation.
 Sheema has worked under several conservation organisations, but most extensively under WWF-Malaysia to help improve conservation and protected area management in Belum-Temengor, Perak.
 More details of her expertise and research interests can be found here.
 You can contact her at: sheema AT rimbaresearch DOT org

 Reuben is the co-founder and Vice-President of Rimba, and Principal Investigator of Harimau Selamanya.
 He is also an Associate Professor with Sunway University and a Field Conservation Associate with Woodland Park Zoo and Panthera.
 He graduated from the National University of Singapore with an MSc in Biology, and completed his PhD in Conservation Science at James Cook University.
 He previously served as Species Manager for WWF-Malaysia.
 More details of his expertise and research interests can be found here.
 You can contact him at: reuben AT rimbaresearch DOT org